AbhimanyuRavi/FLIGHT-PRICE-PREDICTION/README.md

 #### Initial Preprocessing:
 **There was highly noise in the data.
 So, I have done some cleaning and also drived some relevent featues from the given data**

-I drived new featue named class to specify in which class the ticket was booked
+I drived new feature named class to specify in which class the ticket was booked

-I drived new new featute named flight by adding ch_code and num_code of the flight
+I drived new new feature named flight by adding ch_code and num_code of the flight

 I drived new feature days left by subtracting the booking date from journey date (Booking date was 10/02/2022)